croxton/htmx-booster-pack/README.md

 ```

 #### stateChange(changes)
 Called by the `setState` method, with any changes to state passed as an object and intended to be overridden in your class.
 An example use of this method would be to perform all DOM manipulation in one place.
-Note that this can only be used with state changes in the `local` scope.

 ```js
 stateChange(stateChanges) {